runtimeverification/k/k-distribution/INSTALL.md

         virtual machine

     Consult your virtual machine software if you need help with the above steps.
-We recommend the free VirtualBox virutal machine software.
+We recommend the free VirtualBox virtual machine software.

     Before proceeding, follow the virtual machine softare UI to start your Linux virtual machine and enter the command line environment.

 -   WSL and virtual machine users should be aware that, if you use your web browser to download the package, you will need to make it accessible to the command line environment.
-For this reason, we recommend downloadin the package from the command line directly using a tool like `wget`.
+For this reason, we recommend downloading the package from the command line directly using a tool like `wget`.
 For example, you could copy the package download URL and then type: